 Developing countries are disproportionately affected by climate change.
 Heat, droughts and water shortages hamper economic development and the way out of poverty for many people.
-As Austria's largest provider of international climate finance, OeEB supports developing and emerging countries in the fight against climate change.
+As one of Austria's largest providers of international climate finance, OeEB supports developing and emerging countries in the fight against climate change.

 Ambitious financing objectives